 Organising services can take a while if these are coming long distances, crossing third party land and road crossings.
 Unfortunately we had all of these to contend with.

-Our water connection and telephone cable were far more straight forward.
+Our water connection putting down the telephone cable were far more straight forward.

-With the site levelled off and serviced ready for contractors our initial works were completed in 2015.
+With the site levelled off and services ready for contractors our initial works were completed in 2015.

 For the next few years we continued to save money and completed a few small jobs such as installing a gate at the access.

-In 2017 we decided to rethink our design we were able to achieve a non material variation and changed the design as shown below.
+In 2017 we decided to rethink our design we were able to achieve a non material variation.

-In early 2018 we completed our building warrant and arrange a self build mortgage.
+In early 2018 we submitted our building warrant and arranged a self build mortgage.

 After nearly a decade we were now ready to start building!